 Processing roughly eight million passengers each year, Louis Armstrong International Airport hosts flights on a number of airlines from cities across North America, including Chicago, Atlanta, Minneapolis, Toronto, New York, Boston, Denver, Los Angeles, Miami and San Francisco.

 The airport is known for its efficiency, and long queues are a rare occurrence.
 Passengers can sample local Creole food and music in the restaurants and shops, or just sit back and enjoy the regular live music performances in Concourse C.

-The airport is situated 14 miles (22km) west of downtown New Orleans.
+The airport is situated 11 miles (19km) west of downtown New Orleans.

 Getting to the city

-The Airport-Downtown Express (E-2) stop is on the second level of the Airport, near the Delta counter.
-Tickets to the city cost $1.10.
+The Airport-Downtown Express (E-2) stop is on the second level of the airport, near the Delta counter.
+Express tickets to the city cost $2.
 The Airport Shuttle offers a service to/from the hotels throughout the Metropolitan area for $20 per person, one way ($38 return).
 The Airport Shuttle booths are open in the baggage claim area for local transportation.
-They are also providing transportation to/from all of Southeast Louisiana as well as the Mississippi Gulf Coast.
-Reservations are needed for these types of transport.
-Please call 1 866 596 2699 or (504) 522 3500 between 9am and 6pm for information and reservations.

 GMT -6 (GMT -5 from the second Sunday in March to the first Sunday in November).

 Switchboard: +1 504 464 0831.
 Information desk: 504 464 2752.

 New Orleans International Taxis: the taxi fares above are intended as a guideline only.

 Become our New Orleans Travel Expert